AlexNti/cats-gallery/README.md

 5. Open [http://localhost:3000](http://localhost:3000)

-👉 Or try the live version: [https://courageous-trifle-f9f9db.netlify.app/](https://courageous-trifle-f9f9db.netlify.app/)
+> Or try the live version: [https://courageous-trifle-f9f9db.netlify.app/](https://courageous-trifle-f9f9db.netlify.app/)

 ---

 ## 🧪 How to run tests

+> ⚠️ Before running the tests make sure that the local server is running localhost:3000

 For headless running: